cmh-dev/cesil/README.md

 ###### Web Application

-Download the release (cesil-web.jar) into location of your house.
-From the command line navigate to the directory containing the downloaded file and run the following command:
+Unzip the release (cesil-web.zip) into a location of your choice.
+From the command line navigate to the directory containing the extracted files and run either the UNIX/LINUX shell script or DOS batch file (depending on your platform).

-`java -jar cesil-web.jar`
+Example:

+`./cesilweb`

 The web application will run on port 8080 and can be accessed from a browser by going to http://localhost:8080